OhLeMatt/COM418-2022-CMProject/README.md

 * Midi visualiser
 * Personalisable scale suggestions
 * Parametrisable chord & note suggestions

+The repository contains the following elements:
+* [improvisation_guidance_tool.py](#improvisation-guidance-tool) : the GUI for our tool
+* gui : contains utility files for the GUI
+* MIDI_Files : contains midi files with which to test (and play around with) the tool
+* music_tools : contains utility files for manipulating midi files and deriving musical information from the latter
+* scale_researches : contains files relative to our research on scales
+* TMP_Files : contains stored temporary files as a cache
+* images : contains the wonderful images presented in this README

 ## Run Instructions
 First you need to install all of the requirements using the following command: